humphreybc/uxdesignday/README.md

 =============
 [uxdesignday.org](http://uxdesignday.org)

-Source code for uxdesignday.org - static HTML, CSS, and a little bit of JS.
-Founded, designed, and predominantly built by Benjamin Humphrey with some help from Sam Tran, and Dave Strydom for the resources list.
+Source code for uxdesignday.org - static HTML, Stylus, and a little bit of Coffeescript.

 ### TODO